epfl-ada/ada-2024-project-gear5/README.md

 ## Additional datasets
 In addition to the original dataset, we are using the movielens and tmdb datasets.
-The movielens dataset gives us access to reviews and ratings for a wide range of movies.[^1] The tmdb dataset allows us to have a more complete version, closer in style to the original CMU Movie one.[^2]
+The movielens dataset gives us access to reviews and ratings for a wide range of movies[^1].
+(Link: https://grouplens.org/datasets/movielens/)
+The tmdb dataset allows us to have a more complete version, closer in style to the original CMU Movie one.[^2] (Link: https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies)

 ## Methods